Data-Designer/DrugRec/README.md

 ## About Our Work

-Update: 2023/09/16: We have created a repository for the paper titled *PRECISION DRUG RECOMMENDATION EMPOWERED BY FINE-GRAINED EXPLORATION OF MOTIF RELATIONSHIPS*, which has been submitted to the *The Twelfth International Conference on Learning Representations (ICLR2024)*.
+Update: 2023/11/29: We have created a repository for the paper titled *via In-depth Exploration of Motif Relationships*, which has been submitted to the *IEEE Transactions on Knowledge and Data Engineering (TKDE)*.
 In this repository, we offer the original sample datasets, preprocessing scripts, and algorithm files to showcase the reproducibility of our work.

 ![image-20230916163855435](https://s2.loli.net/2023/09/16/NfG4LQew7V53UEM.png)